iCliniq Logo

 I can understand your concern.
 According to your statement, you have recently done to repeat the COVID-19 test and it has become positive.
 You have spent seven to eight days on the hospital quarantine and another 14 days on home quarantine.
 Yesterday's repeat COVID-19 test became positive again.

-Within 14 to 28 days, the antibody may develop in person of COVID-19 infection, so this antibody test will become positive, that means infected person's body is able to produce immunity against the COVID-19 virus.
+Within 14 to 28 days, the antibody may develop in person of COVID-19 infection, so this antibody test will become positive, which means infected person's body is able to produce immunity against the COVID-19 virus.

 You can spend another seven days on home quarantine and then do repeat the test.